Responsible Use Policy

 Ethical and Respectful Use

 Responsible citizenship means practicing good ethical behavior, whether online or offline.
 Students are encouraged to model good online citizenship by making sure their actions and choices do not disrupt the learning environment for themselves or others, just like in the classroom.
 At a minimum, this requires that students not view or install inappropriate content, not try to bypass network guidelines with proxies or Internet access devices, not attempt to hack or modify other student accounts or official school files or accounts, and not engage in any illegal activities, including possessing or sharing pirated software or applications.
-School software should also not be copied or removed.
+School-licensed software should also not be copied or removed.
 Students are expected to obey all intellectual property rules and copyright laws, as well as the YIS Student Email Guidelines, including not sharing or using others’ email accounts or passwords, and not engaging in conversation or activities (such as sending pictures) that may inflame, agitate, or offend others.
-Students are prohibited from using peer-to-peer file-sharing software, such as LimeWire or BitTorrent, which is primarily used to download illegal content and could jeopardize Internet access for all members of the YIS community.
-Likewise, hacking & malicious software is also specifically banned from being installed on any device used at YIS.
+Students are prohibited from using peer-to-peer file-sharing software, such as BitTorrent, which is primarily used to download illegal content and could jeopardize Internet access for all members of the YIS community.
+Likewise, hacking and the installation of malicious software on any device used at YIS are specifically banned.